Close Menu

 Owning a home ties you more closely to one location.
 If job opportunities arise elsewhere or personal circumstances change, flexibility becomes limited when mortgage commitments tie you down.

-Pros and cons of renting a houseis it cheaper to buy or rent a house
+Pros and cons of renting a house

 Renting a house offers flexibility.
 You can relocate easily when your lease ends, which is ideal for those who move frequently for work or personal reasons.